 Ukulele & Vocal Instructor

 Christopher Davis-Shannon is a multi-instrumentalist, composer, and educator specializing in early twentieth century music styles.
-As important as the playing itself he teaches the history behind the songs he plays and techniques that he uses diving deep into the musical lexicon that is the backbone of American Music.
+As important as the playing itself, he teaches the history behind the songs he plays, and techniques that he uses to dive deep into the musical lexicon that is the backbone of American Music.

-Majoring in Double Bass performance with a minor in composition he did not pick up the ukulele until far into his musical journey.
-When tasked with teaching his nieces an instrument the ukulele was an obvious choice, while they may not have stuck with it her certainly did.
-After first hearing recordings of Roy Smeck, George Formby, Art Fowler and other early mainland players he fell in love with the limitations and possibilities of the small instrument.
+Majoring in Double Bass performance with a minor in composition, he did not pick up the ukulele until far into his musical journey.
+When tasked with teaching his nieces an instrument, the ukulele was an obvious choice.
+While they may not have stuck with it, he certainly did.
+After first hearing recordings of Roy Smeck, George Formby, Art Fowler and other early mainland players, he fell in love with the limitations and possibilities of the small instrument.
 He spent the last few years teaching ukulele online, at festivals, music schools and anywhere else that will have him.

-Based in Philadelphia, Davis-Shannon maintains a steady tour schedule with his own music as well as a sideman for various acts.
-Teaching clinics and performing across the country he brings to the stage not just the pure joy of music, but a vast knowledge of the history behind the songs that he holds close to his heart.
-His intricate instrumental work and plaintive vocals are infused with soulfulness which cannot be faked, and a respect for his predecessors which is rarely equaled.
+Based in Philadelphia, Davis-Shannon maintains a steady tour schedule with his own music, as well as, a sideman for various acts.
+Teaching clinics and performing across the country, he brings to the stage not just the pure joy of music, but a vast knowledge of the history behind the songs that he holds close to his heart.
+His intricate instrumental work and plaintive vocals are infused with soulfulness which cannot be faked; and he holds a respect for his predecessors which is rarely equaled.